SM 100D Fundamentals of College Mathematics

 3 credits (AS)

 This course provides a practical alternative to traditional mathematics.
 The emphasis is on utility and applications to contemporary mathematical problems.
 Topics investigated will be drawn from management science; mathematics of social choice; size, shape and symmetry; and methods of data collection and description.
 Applications are stressed throughout.
-(Offered fall and spring terms) Prerequisite: SM 099 or equivalent through placement testing or permission of the instructor
+(Offered fall and spring terms) Prerequisite: SM 100D or equivalent through placement testing.

 SM 164 Visual Mathematics